umbraco/UmbracoDocs/Reference/Templating/index.md

 #### [Working with MVC (views, razor, etc...)](Mvc/index.md)

-Describes how to work with MVC views, the razor syntax and APIs available as well details on how to create forms, step-by-step guides and other advanced techniques.
+Describes how to work with MVC views, the razor syntax, and APIs available, as well details on how to create forms, step-by-step guides and other advanced techniques.